5 Software Overview

 Logging in to a robot

-One connected to an RO1, the software has a set of global controls in the header of every page:
+Once connected to an RO1, the software has a set of global controls in the footer of every page:

 Global navigation